 Everlane.com shows its business tagline in a dedicated section on their home page

 9) You’re not offering a personalized shopping experience

 If you’re a start-up brand that ships internationally, you should look to localize the shopping experience on your online store and give them an impression to that you can be trusted to ship to their country on time.

 - Reassurance: Identify user’s country from their IP address and show a notification in the top header, like ‘Shipping to Australia’, like MrPorter.com does.

 - Default Currency & Language selection: Along with it, see if you can change the language and currency of the entire store to currency of the user’s country (if you ship to it).

 10) You’re not showing your Unique Selling Propositions

 Show in clear words – what’s different about your business and why should customers buy from you.
-Unique Selling Proposition is your instrument to counter the mental barriers of your customers while buying from your store and give him/her the extra push to compete the purchase.
-However, don’t waste your home page real estate by showing them vague USPs.
-Easy Returns, Free Shipping, Price Guarantee, Risk Free Shopping.
-Be specific, such as: Free Shipping on orders above $100, 100% Organic Products, 60 Days Return Policy etc.
+Unique Selling Proposition is your instrument to counter the mental barriers of your customers while buying from your store and give him/her the extra push to complete the purchase.
+However, don’t waste your homepage real estate by showing them vague USPs.
+Easy Returns, Free Shipping, Price Guarantee, Risk-Free Shopping.
+Be specific, such as – Free Shipping on orders above $100, 100% Organic Products, 60 Days Return Policy etc.

 11) You’re not updating your Carousel Banners soon enough